Yahya-H-Mohamed/Project-Portfolio-2-Online-Quiz/README.md

 - The CSS validator returned 0 errors

 - The JS validator returned 0 errors

+- All colours passed on the WebAIM Contrast Checker

 - These are the scores lighthouse returned: